DylanAKing/OpenVPN-Installer/README.md

 Script Dependencies:

-    - EasyRSA v3.0.0 or higher (script was built using v3.0.6, but should be backward compatible to atleast v3.0.0)
+    - EasyRSA v3.0.0+ (script was built using v3.0.6, but should be backward compatible to atleast v3.0.0)

     - Sudo